 The design and implementation of the SRAM memory is shown in this paper.
-In this paper we design 6T, 7T & 8T SRAM memory cell.
+In this paper the design of 6T, 7T & 8T SRAM memory cell is shown.
 The total power consumption is also significantly lower as compared to the existing papers based on SRAM.
-So according to the requirement we can use these SRAM memory cells can be used in internal CPU.
+So according to the requirement these SRAM memory cells can be used in internal CPU.
 The low power operation is achieved without sacrificing performance of memory.
 Power consumption is a function of load capacitance, frequency of operation, and supply voltage.
 A reduction of any one of these is beneficial.
 A reduction in power consumption provides several benefits.
 Less heat is generated, which reduces problems associated with high temperature, such as the need for heat sinks.
 This provides the consumer with a product that costs less.
 Furthermore, the reliability of the system is increased due to lower-temperature stress gradients on the device.
 An additional benefit of the reduced power consumption is the extended life of the battery in battery-powered systems.
-In this paper we concluded that power dissipation and delay are less than the base paper.
+In this paper it is concluded that power dissipation and delay are less than the base paper.

-ISSN: 2277-9655 (I2OR), Publication Impact Factor: 3.785
+ISSN: 2277-9655 Impact Factor: 4.116 ICTM Value: 3.00 CODEN: IJESS7